 Simply put, this ingredient is a gentler, more skin-friendly type of retinoid, which is a derivative of vitamin A (I know, it’s a complicated flow chart).
 Interestingly enough, our bodies actually produce our own retinol to help boost collagen production and slow down signs of aging.

-Done properly and consistently, this ingredient can drastically improve your skin over just a few months.
+Done correctly and consistently, this ingredient can drastically improve your skin over just a few months.

 When you hear people talking about how retinol literally saved their skin from fine lines and adult acne, they’re not kidding.
 Thanks to its unique, skin-boosting properties, this chemical compound can help turn your skin around for the better.
 Here’s how the right retinol can transform your skin.

-If you’re suffering from bumpy, textured, or acne-ridden skin look no further.
+If you’re suffering from bumpy, textured, or acne-ridden skin, look no further.
 After a few months of using this wonder ingredient, you’ll find yourself with smoother, more radiant skin than ever.
-For a great beginner treatment that you can slowly build up over time, try Murad Retinol Youth Renewal Night Cream ($82).
+For a great beginner treatment that you can slowly build up over time, try Murad Retinol Youth Renewal Night Cream ($84).

-One of the biggest reasons people love this skincare ingredient is because of its powerful anti-aging properties.
-When used consistently over time, it can not only reduce the appearance of the fine lines and wrinkles you already have but can also actually help prevent new ones from forming!
-For extra anti-aging goodness, we love L’Oréal Revitalift Triple Power Anti-Aging Moisturizer ($24.99).
+One of the biggest reasons people love this skincare ingredient is its powerful anti-aging properties.
+When used consistently over time, it can reduce the appearance of the fine lines and wrinkles you already have and actually help prevent new ones from forming!
+For extra anti-aging goodness, we love L’Oréal Revitalift Triple Power Anti-Aging Moisturizer ($27.99).

 Contrary to popular belief, retinoids actually boost your skin’s ability to retain moisture.
-For sensitive skin types though, we recommend trying a formula specifically made for dry and sensitive skin, like RoC Retinol Correxion Sensitive Night Cream ($17.99).
+For sensitive skin types, though, we recommend trying a formula specifically made for dry and sensitive skin, like RoC Correxion Sensitive Night Cream ($19.99).

 Retinol comes in a variety of strengths, so you may experience a bout of irritation or redness at first.
 This is normal!
-This ingredient can take around 3 months to actually start showing visible signs of progress, so it’s important to stick with it regularly, and not get put off if you experience slight irritation.
+This ingredient can take around three months to actually start showing visible signs of progress, so it’s important to stick with it regularly and not get put off if you experience slight irritation.